-For over a year, we used the CLIKR-5 UR5U-8700L-AB remote to control the Scientific Atlanta Explorer 8300 DVR from the Atlantic Broadband cable company.
+We review the CLIKR-5 UR5U-8700L-AB remote here.
+For over a year, we used this model to control the Scientific Atlanta Explorer 8300 DVR, and were pleased with it.

 It works very well.
 This device is a hefty-sized unit, requiring two AA batteries, good-sized backlit keys, and can control up to five devices in an entertainment system.